Amaralovelyn/LITA_Class_Documentation/README.md

 ### PROCEDURES:

-- Firstly I loaded the Dataset (SALEDATA) to Power BI
+- Firstly I migrated the Dataset (SALEDATA) to Power BI

 - Then Transformed the Data, added a custom column called Sales and populating the column as shown below: